ucd-cepb/textnet/paper.md

 the U.S. Department of Agriculture’s National Institute of Food and Agriculture and the National Science Foundation’s Dynamics of Integrated Socio-Environmental Systems program, grant no. 2205239.

-## Appendix

-This appendix describes the pre-processing tools available through the *textNet* package, which enable the user to generate the data frame expected by the textnet\_extract() function.

 ## References